krausest/js-framework-benchmark/README.md

 ```
 now run the benchmark driver for the vanillajs-keyed framework:
 ```
-npm run selenium -- --count 3 --framework vanillajs-keyed
+npm run bench keyed/vanillajs
 ```
 Just lean back and watch chrome run the benchmarks.
-It runs each benchmark 3 times for the vanillajs-keyed framework.
+If it doesn't complain then the html for the table should be fine and your categorization as keyed or non-keyed should also be correct.

 You should keep the chrome window visible since otherwise it seems like paint events can be skipped leading to wrong results.
 On the terminal will appear various log statements.